Quick answer

 To La Marsa or Sidi Bou Said (coastal towns, 15-20 km):

-The metered taxi fare is genuinely cheap.
+The metered taxi fare is genuinely cheap relative to many other airports.
 The challenge is getting the meter turned on.

 Late night arrivals

 Many flights from the Middle East and some European cities arrive late.
-After 21:00, the nighttime taxi tariff applies (roughly 50% above the daytime rate).
+After 21:00, the nighttime taxi tariff applies (shown as "tariff 2" on the meter) — this is an official, higher rate, not a scam, though we could not confirm the exact percentage above the daytime rate from an authoritative source.
 Buses stop running in the evening.
 The airport itself has minimal late-night facilities.

 Taxis are available at night but in fewer numbers.
 Drivers at late hours are more likely to skip the meter and quote a fixed price.
 Having a pre-booked transfer eliminates this issue entirely.
 The ride to central Tunis is short enough that even at nighttime rates, the cost is modest.